-So as a parent, you have finally worked your way through all the steps required by your school agency or insurance company to have the intake evaluation completed and you are waiting for services to begin, but you do not know what to expect.
+So as a parent, you have finally worked your way through all the steps required by your school agency or insurance company to have the intake evaluation completed and you are waiting for behavioral health services to begin, but you do not know what to expect.
 What will be in the program?
 How often will your child be seen?
 Will the therapist be a good match for your child?

 These are common questions parents have and the answers will likely be different because each program is individualized for your child, his/her needs, and the supports available in the environment as these are all aspects the BCBA considers when developing your child’s treatment plan.
 While there are many questions, I want to share with you one piece of the program that will need to take place as part of any program and is one that we often forget to talk about when we meet with parents.

 This first step is to build a positive relationship between the therapist and your child because this sets the foundation for effective ABA sessions and serves as the base from which the therapist will work to help your child achieve program goals in working toward independence across a variety of skill areas.
 This process is called “paring” and should not be overlooked or minimized as it is an essential component of every ABA program/therapy.
 The pairing process is a one that takes place at the start of the program AND is an ongoing part of the program – it never ends.